 After the initial fixed-rate period, the mortgage rates will adjust every year.
 The new rate will be based on a fixed margin plus the index.
 Adjustable rate mortgages benefit borrowers who do not plan on keeping the home for the life of a 30-year fixed rate mortgage term.
 Normally, first-time homebuyers buying a starter home can benefit from adjustable-rate mortgages.

 Here Is How Mortgage Rates Work

-Homeowners who intend on only staying on their home purchase for ten or fewer years, especially first time home buyers, should consider an adjustable-rate mortgage versus fixed-rate mortgage:
+Homeowners who intend on only staying on their home purchase for ten or fewer years, especially first-time home buyers, should consider an adjustable-rate mortgage versus a fixed-rate mortgage.

 How Do ARMs Work